egvijayanand/blazor-project-templates/README.md

 #### Templates within Visual Studio

-After installing the CLI template, optionally, it can be made available in the New Project dialog within Visual Studio 2019 (16.8+) for an integrated experience.
+After installing the CLI template, optionally, this can be made available in the `New Project` dialog within Visual Studio 2019 (ver.
+16.8+) for an integrated experience.

 Enable the option as shown in the below screenshot (Tools -> Options / Alt + T + O) and then restart the Visual Studio instance for this to take effect.

+_And in case of Visual Studio 2022 (Preview 3.x or later), the option of listing the .NET CLI template within IDE is enabled by default._

 ![CLI Project Templates within Visual Studio 2019](./images/cli-templates-option-enable.png)